OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: More Qualitative Results

+While our method achieves promising results, it still faces some limitations.
+For example, due to the constraints of the base joint audio-video generation model, our OmniCustom currently supports only English and video generation of 5-second duration.

-We present the results of using a profile face as the reference image in Ap-Fig.~\ref{fig:fail}.
+In addition, we present the results of using a profile face as the reference image in A-Fig.~\ref{fig:fail}.
 It can be observed that our method tends to preserve the pose for a given profile face, which leads to relatively weak identity preservation.
-We believe such failure cases can be addressed by employing multi-view reference images during training, which we leave as future work.
+We believe such limitation can be addressed by employing multi-view reference images during training, which we leave as future work.